 7. The following clause is substituted for clause 28 of the principal Agreement —

-28. To the extent that is necessary for the more efficient fulfilment of the objectives of this Agreement the provisions hereof may be varied in such manner and to such extent as the parties mutually agree and all references herein to this Agreement shall be deemed to be to this Agrement as varied in accordance with this clause.
+28. To the extent that is necessary for the more efficient fulfilment of the objectives of this Agreement the provisions hereof may be varied in such manner and to such extent as the parties mutually agree and all references herein to this Agreement shall be deemed to be to this Agreement as varied in accordance with this clause.

 8. The following clause is added to the principal Agreement to stand as new clause 33 thereof namely —